Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/electronics.md

 ## Using Wagos

-Whenever we need to connect a motor controller to a motor or when we need to extend wires, we use Wagos, specifically 221-2401 inline Wagos.
+Whenever we need to connect a motor controller to a motor or when we need to extend power wires for the motor controllers, we use Wagos, specifically 221-2401 inline Wagos.
 These Wagos are good for wires up to 12 AWG, some motors, like the Kraken, will desire larger gauge wires, for those we would recommend a 221-600 model that can handle up to 10 AWG.
 The 221-613 can be purchased at Home Depot.
 Using the 221-2401 with Krakens will cause the housing to melt.

 <p><br /> </p>